-> negotiated an agreed 20% stake from Sentinel/Seniors Finance (now part of Heartland Bank), a few months post start-up (then later bought back);
+> negotiated a 20% stake with Sentinel/Seniors Finance (now part of Heartland Bank), a few months post start-up (then later bought back);

-> negotiated with 4 x local and international Media & PE companies wanting to purchase GrownUps at various times;
+> negotiated with 4 x local and international Media & PE companies keen to purchase GrownUps at various times but it never quite worked out;

-> negotiated a successful sale to Cigna, the 67th largest company on the Fortune 500, 10 years post start-up
+> with an offer out of the blue, negotiated a successful sale to Cigna, the 67th largest company on the Fortune 500, 10 years post start-up…it took about a year and was an adventure in itself, however I learned a lot!